 Joel McCrea plays a hotshot reporter who thinks he knows everything and Jean Arthur plays an actress who puts one over on him.
 It turns out the financier of her play is a notorious art collector who steals what he can't buy and the play he's financing is just a front for a job he is planning.
 Written by

-After George (Joel McCrea) hears Clair (Jean Arthur) scream he goes into the room she's be taken to; and see's a child's coffin with Clair laying on the floor.
-In the next shot Clair is still laying on the floor but the child's coffin is nearly obscured from view by flowers placed in front of the casket and draped on it.
+After George (Joel McCrea) hears Clair (Jean Arthur) scream, he goes into the room she's been taken to and sees a child's coffin, with Clair lying on the floor.
+In the next shot Clair is still lying on the floor, but the child's coffin is nearly obscured from view by flowers placed in front of the casket and draped over it.
 See more »

 Joel McCrea and Jean Arthur have an "Adventure in Manhattan" in this 1936 film, also starring Thomas Mitchell and Reginald Owen, and directed by Edward Ludwig.

 McCrea plays a sharp criminal reporter who is convinced that a world-famous thief, believed dead, is actually very much alive and responsible for some big heists that have taken place.
 He meets Arthur, a young actress, and the two fall in love as McCrea tries to prove his theory.

 This is a really enjoyable film, with delightful performances by McCrea and Arthur.
 It's a bit all over the place - part screwball, part mystery.
 I frankly didn't see much of Nick and Nora Charles in it as others have.
 But the dialogue is bright, McCrea and Arthur have good chemistry, and some aspects of the mystery are good.
 McCrea is often thought of as sort of a poor man's Gary Cooper: a handsome, hunky all-American.
 In westerns there is more of a similarity, with Cooper having more gravitas, but McCrea's lighter touch and more overt personality lent themselves well to comedy.
 That's where he and Cooper parted company.